alxdorosenco/porto-for-laravel/README.md

 # Porto for Laravel

+### For Laravel 9.x and older, please use the latest 1.0 version.

 This is a package who gives flexible way to build a structure of the Porto (Software Architectural Pattern) in your Laravel project.
 You should no longer to migrate a lot of files and folders handle.